JCqsW97/portfolio-3d/README.md

 about 20mins to update sections order, change page title and make it dynamic about 20mins to add a favicon, make it dynamic drawing a favicon, several tries included: 1h30
+10min to add a marker on the globe and change its color